hicommonwealth/commonwealth/CHAIN_INTEGRATION.md

   * New chain additions also require a migration, which creates the `Chain` model without resetting the database's contents.
     * An example migration can be found in the file `server/migrations/20191119071445-add-eth-chain.js`.
     * For more information about migration commands, reference the [main README](https://github.com/hicommonwealth/commonwealth/blob/master/README.md#migrations)
-      * TODO: expand information about migrations in general.
 * When the site initializes, all `Chains` and `ChainNodes` are loaded, so no further server changes are needed.

 ## 3. Adapters